thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Synthetic_Events.notes.md

 });
 ```

 As you can see, a `SyntheticEvent` object has the same properties as a browser's native event object including an `event.target` object.

+### Exercise

+Turn to a neighbor and, in your own words, explain what a synthetic event is.
+After about a minute, your instructor will cold call on the class and ask what was discussed.

+## Why is a synthetic event important?

 The only difference is that the properties of a synthetic event work *identically* across all browsers including IE9 and above.
 For example, handling native `onMouseEnter` and `onMouseLeave` events has historically been a cross-browser pain point.

 In this article, you're going to practice how to handle synthetic events and how to leverage their properties in a variety of common use cases.

 **NOTE:** In the vast majority of cases, you won't need the underlying native event object.
 But if for some reason you ever do, you can access it via the `event.nativeEvent` property.

 ### Exercise

+Turn to a neighbor and, in your own words, explain why a synthetic event is important.
+After about a minute, your instructor will cold call on the class and ask what was discussed.

 ## How does the synthetic event system work?